 Here are the graphs of the last eleven quarters of some of our waste streams.
 I've highlighted 2020Q2 and 2020Q3 in pink -- that's April through September 2020, the pandemic period.
 Each stream has a baseline indicating its average over 33 months; the baseline is indicated by the label which includes the monthly average.
 A move up or down a line indicates a 50% increase or decrease.
 The noisier monthly data is lightly overlaid.
 Thanks to Public Works Manager Steve Bullek for the raw data.
 Aluminum can, cardboard and municipal solid waste (MSW) disposal remains high compared to prepandemic norms.
 I've added glass and the number two plastics, both colored and natural, to the chart at the committee's request.
 Unfortunately for these the quarterly data is too noisy to draw conclusions from.

-DROUGHT UPDATE According to the U.S. Drought Monitor map released today, drought conditions continue to improve.
-The southeast portion of the state that was experiencing "extreme drought" (D3) was downgraded to "severe drought" (D2) and approximately 63% of the state is no longer in drought, although 31% of that 63% is still experiencing "abnormally dry" conditions.
-Wet weather is forecast for Saturday night and Sunday.
-Precipitation amounts are expected to bringing up to 0.25" of precipitation in the southeastern corner of the state and 0.1" in the remainder of the state.
-While conditions are trending in the right direction, it is advised, especially for those areas experiencing severe and extreme drought to monitor conditions carefully and continue to promote IMPORTANT!
+U.S. Drought Monitor New Hampshire December 1, 2020 Whit 7 a.m.
+EST December 2, 2020 Whit 7 a.m.
+EST December 3, 2020 Whit 7 a.m.
+EST December 3, 2020 Whit 7 a.m.
+EST December 3, 2020 White 7 a.m.
+EST December 3, 2020 Wh DROUGHT UPDATE According to the U.S. Drought Monitor map released today, the recent precipitation was enough to provide some parts of the state drought relief.
+Approximately 42% of the state experiencing moderate drought has now been re-categorized as "abnormally dry".
+The southeast portion of the state experiencing severe and extreme drought remains mostly unchanged and while this month's drought outlook and the 3-month drought outlook indicate drought improvement is likely in this area, drought removal is not.
+The drought outlook also indicates drought removal is likely across the remainder of the state by the end of the month.
+While conditions are trending in the right direction, it is advised, especially for those areas experiencing severe and extreme drought to monitor conditions carefully and continue to promote indoor water saving tips.
+Also, while precipitation deficits are the greatest in the southeast, long term precipitation deficits remain throughout the entire state.
+IMPORTANT!
 Are residential well owners experiencing well shortage issues in your community?
-If NEW!
-New Hampshire Groundwater Level Monitoring Report for November 2020 has been released. so, they may qualify for the Low-Income Residential Drought Assistance Program.
+If so, they may qualify for the Low-Income Residential Drought Assistance Program.